alantothe/location-utils/docs/EXTERNAL_APP.md

 ## Quick Start

-### What You're Building
+### What We're Building

-An admin utility app (runs on your PC) that:
+url-util is an admin utility that:
-1. Fills out a form (title, location, type, images, contact info, etc.)
+1. Provides forms for adding location data (title, location, type, images, contact info, etc.)
 2. On submit: uploads images to Payload → gets MediaAsset IDs
-3. Creates data entry (dining/accommodation/etc.) with those IDs
+3. Creates data entry (dining/accommodation/etc.) with those IDs in Payload

-### The 3 API Calls You Need
+### The 3 API Calls We Use

 ```javascript
 // 1.
 Login (once) → get JWT token